faustbrian/relay/docs/middleware.md

----
-title: Middleware
-description: Intercept and modify requests and responses with Guzzle middleware
----

 Relay supports Guzzle middleware for intercepting and modifying requests and responses.
 Middleware can add headers, log requests, track timing, and more.

 ## Overview